Bluetti AC70 vs Anker SOLIX C1000: Best Budget Power Station for Camping

 | USB-A | 2 | 2 |

-| Check Price | Check Price |
+| Check Price on Amazon | Check Price on Amazon |

 The Bluetti AC70 and Anker SOLIX C1000 are both excellent budget-friendly power stations with LiFePO4 batteries.
 But they serve slightly different needs.
 Here’s how to choose.